walter-a-jablonowski/simple-nutrition-counter/src/data/bundles/Default_JaneDoe@example.com-24080101000000/nutrients/README.md

         lower:  4%   # bounds for acceptable intake (percent or precise)
         amount:
         upper:  8
-        sources:     # same aas above (if needed for being more precise)
+        sources:     # same as above (if needed for being more precise)

           - title:
             source: